essans/RasPi/docs/source/readthedocs.rst

    sudo pip3 install recommonmark

 ``sphinx`` is a documentation generator that I've seen used in many places.
 This is a good "getting started" guide that I used:

    -  `<https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html>`_.

-But I made some changes along the way.
+I made some changes along the way, but it was a good place to start.
 Lots of trial and error.

 ``sphinx-rtd-theme`` is the theme i want.
 There are others.